 Configure the Ops Agent for ZooKeeper

-Following the guide for Configuring the Ops Agent, add the required elements to collect logs and metrics from your ZooKeeper instances, and restart the agent.
+Following the guide for Configuring the Ops Agent, add the required elements to collect telemetry from ZooKeeper instances, and restart the agent.

 Example configuration

-The following command creates the configuration file to collect and ingest logs and metrics for ZooKeeper and restarts the Ops Agent on Linux.
+The following commands create the configuration to collect and ingest telemetry for ZooKeeper and restarts the Ops Agent.

 sudo tee /etc/google-cloud-ops-agent/config.yaml > /dev/null << EOF